KenV99/service.ipcdatastore/docs/script.module.ipc.rst

 version.

 The above examples do not provide for any exception handling.
-For a more detailed example with handling of both client side and server side errors, see: :class:`ipcclientx.IPCClientX`.
+For a more detailed example with handling of both client side and server side errors, see the actual python file for: :class:`ipcclientx.IPCClientX`.

 .. index:: Classes and methods